bbfrederick/rapidtide/INSTALL.rst

 from Continuum Analytics.
 It’s a free, curated scientific Python distribution that is easy to maintain and takes a lot of headaches out of maintaining a distribution.
-It also already comes with many of the dependancies for rapidtide installed by default.
+It also already comes with many of the dependencies for rapidtide installed by default.
 You can get it here: https://www.continuum.io.
-Rapidtide works with Python 2 or 3.
-If you are new to Python, you should probably just start at 3.
+Rapidtide works with Python 3.8 or greater.

 After installing Anaconda python, install the remaining dependencies (including some good optional ones: